Andrew Vaughn Player Props: White Sox vs. Mariners

 Andrew Vaughn At The Plate

-- Vaughn has 19 doubles, a triple, nine home runs and 24 walks while hitting .247.
+- Vaughn has 19 doubles, a triple, nine home runs and 24 walks while batting .244.

-- Vaughn is batting .300 with two homers during his last outings and is riding a five-game hitting streak.
+- Vaughn has picked up a hit in 69.1% of his 68 games this season, with multiple hits in 20.6% of them.

-- In 13.4% of his games this season, he has homered, and 3.2% of his trips to the dish.
+- Looking at the 68 games he has played this season, he's hit a long ball in nine of them (13.2%), and in 3.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.